usnistgov/dioptra/docs/source/explanation/workflow-architecture-explanation.rst

    * :ref:`tutorial-hello-world-in-dioptra` - Running a simple function in Dioptra
    * :ref:`tutorial-learning-the-essentials` - Building up advanced functionality in Dioptra
-   * :ref:`tutorial-optic-adversarial-ml` - A realistic reference implementation for adversarial ML on image data
+   * `Adversarial ML with OPTIC <https://github.com/usnistgov/dioptra/blob/main/examples/mnist_demo.ipynb>`__ - A realistic reference implementation for adversarial ML on image data

 What is required to run code in Dioptra?
 ---------------------